MDLC01/brainzen/README.md

 - Subroutines;
 - Loops;
 - Conditional statements;
-- A strict type system with characters, static arrays, [product types](https://en.wikipedia.org/wiki/Product_type) and type aliases;
+- A strict type system with characters, [product types](https://en.wikipedia.org/wiki/Product_type) and type aliases;
 - Namespaces.

 ### Considered features

 Here is a list of considered features in arbitrary order (this list is *not* commitment, merely an indication of where the language is heading):

-- Dynamic arrays (including arrays of arbitrary size);
+- Strings of arbitrary length;
+- Arrays;
 - Referencing subroutines before their respective declaration (including recursion);
-- In the long run, bigger integers (32-bit integers);
+- In the long run, bigger integers (32-bit, 64-bit);
 - In the very long run, floating point numbers ([IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)).

 ### Turing-completeness